ycorredius/ycorredius/README.md

 - 👋 Hi, I’m Shaun
 - 👀 I’m interested in things learning and growing as a dev.
-- 🌱 I’m currently learning frontend web development with Javscript and React.
+- 🌱 I’m currently diving deeper into Ruby on Rails on my journey to become a Senior Dev.
 - 📫 How to reach me [LinkedIn](https://linkedin.com/in/ycorredius "LinkedIn")
-- I do short streams on my journey to become a full time dev on [Twitch](https://www.twitch.tv/sneakyfoxtrot "twitch")
+- I do short streams on my journey to become a better dev on [Twitch](https://www.twitch.tv/sneakyfoxtrot "twitch")
-- I would like to get into open source projects but I am totally confused so If you could help me please do so.
-- Checkout out what I am up to [projects](https://github.com/ycorredius/things-i-learned "This is am learning")

 <!---
 ycorredius/ycorredius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.